YoungOGskrrrr/MyInfo/README.md

 # Welcome to MyInfo💻

-I am a student in UNSW and I am from China
+I am a student in UNSW and I am from China🇨🇳

+🛠 C/Javascript/TypeScript/Mips/Python